Git Worktrees

 - EdgeCrab creates a new branch:

-- On exit: If the worktree has no uncommitted changes, it is removed automatically.
-If changes exist, the worktree is preserved for manual recovery.
+- On exit: If the worktree has no unpushed commits, it is removed automatically.
+If it contains branch-local commits that have not been pushed, EdgeCrab preserves it for manual recovery.

 Section titled “Parallel Workflow Example”# Terminal 1 — refactor authedgecrab -w "refactor authentication to use JWT with refresh tokens"